ad-mz/R-Data-Analysis/iris-dataset-analysis.md

 ```

 ![](iris-dataset-analysis_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->
-It’s blank.
-Of course since the only the `aes()` or the aesthetic is
+It’s blank since only the `aes()` or the aesthetic is
 present here.
-I need to add more layers and specify which type of plot
+Adding more layers and specifying which type of plot
 to use.

 ``` r